hellfire1980/scanservjs/README.md

 * Base image changed to compile for arm64
 * Installed libsane-hpaio drivers (for my old HP deskjet F4180)
-* run.sh script restarts dbus service (it's needed in my case)
+* run.sh script restarts dbus service (if DBUS_WORKAROUND is "true")

 Credit for the original project should go to [Sam Strachan](https://github.com/sbs20).